skilled-reflection/skilled-reflection.github.io/book/c01-Intro.md

 ### Figure 1
 The relationship between core IDEAS of this book.
 These will appear throughout in capital letters.
-The first word in each row refers to a Chapter.
+The first column refers to a Chapter,
+signifying broad themes (forces) under the words in the same row-box, fall.
+Roughly, the second column contains forces, concepts that require energy to deal with (food, work) or tend to work against your goals (doubt, habit), and the last column suggest ideal goals (e.g., cake and relationship) and strategies (plan and align).

+Circled concepts are Example Goals.
+All boxes are forces or attributes of them.
+Roughly, words are arranged by association strength, in terms of row, column, and boxes.
+The particular relationships are too complex to summarize, and the subject of respective chapters.

 ## The Garden

+The Garden foregrounds the things we often lose sight of when conceptualizing: life is brief and we are mortal.
-The chapters on the Garden describe the key IDEAS of this book: the existential experience of being human--from the biological of eating and sleeping to thinking and meaning-making.
-The purpose is to illustrate the interdependence of mind and body (Garden-1), death and meaning (Garden-2), self and others (Garden-3).
+The Garden describe the key IDEAS of this book: the experience of being human--from eating and sleeping to thinking and meaning-making; the interdependence of mind and body (Garden-1), death and meaning (Garden-2), self and others (Garden-3).

 "The Garden" is a description to be experienced.
 The purpose is for you to make a Garden with the specifics of your own life, identity, and ambitions.
-As a metaphor, the Garden helps foreground the things we often lose sight of when conceptualizing: life is brief and we are mortal.

-Your ability to imagine your garden shows how the mental world can be strategic and powerful in bringing clarity to your reality.
+Your imagined garden
+is a mental model of reality,
+strategic and powerful
+in bringing clarity.
-However, your mind can also be idealistic in ways that set you up for failure and suffering.
+You need the Garden to combat the other strength of your mind, its inherently idealistic nature, which sets you up for failure and suffering.

 ### IDEAS and Plans
-The second part of each chapter returns to reality.
+The second part of each chapter,
-"IDEAS and Plans" gives
+"IDEAS and Plans" provides
-clear, literal and concrete language to the key IDEAs and consequences (LINKs) in "The Garden".
+literal and concrete language
+to the key IDEAs and consequences (LINKs) in that chapter.

 Definitions for IDEAS (ALL CAPS) are always describing some sense(s) of